 April.
 Matches will be voided & points awarded in these circumstances.

 (iii) Any club unable to fulfill a fixture or where a fixture has been postponed for any reason must, without delay, give notice to the Fixtures Secretary, the Referees Appointment Secretary, the Secretary of the opposing Club and the match officials.
 The club must state the reasons e.g. unavailability of players and provide full details.
 Any single fixture postponed for a reason other than those covered in League Rules 8 M(i), 10 C, 10 F(v), or without the consent of the Fixture Secretary, may result in the postponing club being fined £10 for the first offence and £20 for each and every subsequent offence.

+The fixtures secretary will only approve postponements where this is beyond the reasonable endeavours of the club(s) to play the match and a postponement will not be approved where a club has been unable to put together a team.
+In such circumstances the matter will be reviewed by the management committee who may order that (1) the match be voided and points awarded or not awarded to either team depending on the circumstances OR (ii) the match be replayed at a date and time so ordered by the committee, AND (iii) any club responsible for the non-fulfillment of the fixture be dealt with by way of a fine or other sanction allowed for in these rules.

 Only the Fixtures Secretary may approve changes to the scheduled fixtures.